 Sun protection is also important on cloudy days, when up to 80 percent of UV radiation passes through the clouds, and at high elevations.
 Make sure to select sunglasses that block 100 percent of UVA and UVB radiation.
 Polarized lenses add the benefit of removing reflected glare.

 Protection from the sun is especially important for children and teenagers, since 80 percent of an individual’s lifetime sun exposure occurs before age 18.
+This is why having sunglasses for your children is so important.
 Make sure children and teens wear good quality sunglasses that block out UVA and UVB rays.